CookiezyCookiezy

 Cookie Consent for React

 Cookiezy is designed for React teams that need a lightweight consent layer, clean state handling, and a user experience that works inside SPA-style applications.
-The React rollout uses the same plain-headless adapter files shipped in `platform-cookie-core.zip` and loads them from the app shell.
+The React rollout uses the same plain-headless adapter files shipped in `cookiezy-platform-core.zip`, loads them from the app shell, and expects the live hostname to be registered for full runtime mode.

 Built for React applications where frontend quality and performance both matter.